 Along with 436 other young people from around Australia, Riley, Geoffrey, and Mei-Ling completed a long online questionnaire.2 They told us about the experiences they associated with faith, and the things they did to express their faith.
-We also asked them to recall their memories of these experiences and practices from childhood and early adolescence, and to reflect on what faith is like for them now.
+We also asked them to recall their childhood memories of these experiences and practices, and from their early adolescence, and what faith is like for them now.